Skip to content

 Perceptyx customer research has found that when employees who are self-reporting high anxiety or depression due to a safety event on the job receive help from within the organization, they are more inclined to have more favorable perceptions of the organization overall compared to colleagues who did not receive support from within their organization.
 To exemplify this point, one Perceptyx customer offers a mental health support program for its employees who experience anxiety or depression due to events experienced at work.
 As part of this program, employees who have been trained to provide support receive decals on their clothing, clearly noting that they are support resources.
 Since this program’s inception four years ago, data proves the program is having a positive impact, and use of the program continues to grow.
 Specifically, employees who have utilized the program and received support are significantly more likely to rate the organization higher on all aspects of employee safety and the employee experience, including that they feel managers care, that they are being listened to, that they are supported, and that they have the resources they need.

 Mindfulness is defined as the ability to be fully aware and present in the current moment, including the ability to focus and acknowledge where you are, who you are with, and what you are doing.
 Mindfulness can reduce stress and improve feelings of well-being, making it an important practice for organizations to encourage.
-It can perhaps be thought of as another form of employee listening, only this time the employees are taking time to listen to another voice they may never pause to hear — themselves.
+Mindfulness functions as a form of inward listening — a practice that helps employees recognize their own stress signals before those signals escalate into burnout or disengagement.

 One organization’s checklist includes the following: